elwolf6/mvndi-site/src/war.md

 Mvndicraft currently only has 4 of the 5 wartypes in Event War as currently the "World War" type is under development.

 ## Obtaining Tokens
-One token is added to each town and nation, once every Towny Day.
+One token is added to each town, once every Towny Day.
 (24 hours)

 ## Declaring War
 In order to declare war you must redeem a War Declaration using your war tokens.